reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_OSX.md

 	ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-If you are person that is not willing to run scripts without reading them; well in this case it should be safe.
+If you are the kind of person that is not willing to run scripts without reading them; well in this case it should be safe.
 I trust the Homebrew guys.
 If not, read through the scripts before you execute them in your shell.